prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 1. Create a workspace named **DP500-<inject key="Deployment ID" enableCopy="false" />** and select **Apply**.

-    *Note: The workspace name must be unique.
-If you're getting an error, update the workspace name.*
+    *Note: The workspace name must be unique within the tenant.
+If you're getting an error, change the workspace name.*

     ![](../images1/dp-lab4-9.png)